Cash-Out Refinance: What Is It, and How Does It Work?

 Pros and Cons of a Cash-Out Refinance

-There are advantages and disadvantages to any financial decision, and this is certainly true for a cash-out refinance.
+There are advantages and disadvantages to any financial decision, and this is certainly true for a cash-out refi.
 Understanding some of the pros and cons can help you decide whether this is the right move for you.

 Pros